WordPress is a popular open source content management system, most commonly used as a blogging tool, based on PHP5 and MySQL.

 sudo gzip -d /usr/share/doc/wordpress/examples/setup-mysql.gz sudo bash /usr/share/doc/wordpress/examples/setup-mysql -n wordpress localhost

-This script creates the MySQL database and user wordpress for the new MySQL database named localhost (that will be used for WordPress).
+This script creates the MySQL database and user wordpress for the URL localhost.
 If you will be hosting a virtual host and/or already know your URL, it is best to name your database the same as your URL.
 Also if you plan on hosting multiple blogs with different virtual hosts, each needs a differently named database, which would be achieved in the same way.
 For example, if your URL is wordpress.mydomain.org, then the command would be

 sudo bash /usr/share/doc/wordpress/examples/setup-mysql -n wordpress_mydomain_org wordpress.mydomain.org